Yoni / Without Linga

 Proposal for the replacing of sign array on automatic door.

-In preparation for a possible exhibition in Brighton next year, I proposed re-imagining the doorway, which led into the display, as a birth canal and thus the building, a woman.
+In preparation for an exhibition at the Huxley Building, Brighton, I proposed re-imagining the doorway, which led into the display, as a birth canal and thus the building, a woman.

 When decided on a starting point, we drew upon Niki De Saint Phalle Hons Sculpture as an inspiration.